-The Facility has generally stable executive leadership.
-Apart from the Assistant Director, the executive leaders have worked together since December 2017.
-Although the OIG's review of survey data suggested generally satisfied employees, opportunities appear to exist to improve patient experiences.
-The OIG noted that Facility leaders were actively engaged with employees and patients and were working to improve overall satisfaction.
+The leadership team consists of all permanently appointed staff who have been working as a team since January 2016.
+The OIG noted that Facility leaders were actively engaged with employees and patients.
 Organizational leaders support efforts related to patient safety, quality care, and other positive outcomes (such as initiating processes and plans to maintain positive perceptions of the Facility through active stakeholder engagement).

-The OIG was concerned with the number of sentinel events and disclosures, but Facility leaders reported reviewing each event, taking corrective actions, and developing preventive measures to improve performance.
-The OIG reviewed accreditation agency findings, Patient Safety Indicator data, and SAIL results and did not identify any substantial organizational risk factors.
-The leadership team was knowledgeable about selected SAIL metrics but should continue to take actions to improve care and performance of selected Quality of Care and Efficiency metrics that are likely contributing to the "3-Star" rating.
+However, the presence of organizational risk factors, as evidenced by Patient Safety Indicator data and RCAs, may contribute to future issues of noncompliance and/or lapses in patient safety unless corrective processes are implemented and continuously monitored.
+The leadership team was knowledgeable about selected SAIL metrics and should continue to take actions to maintain and improve care and performance of selected Quality of C the current "4-Star" rating.
+Care and Efficiency metrics that are likely contributing to